-This course will extend the Basic Principles and Concepts course to include application of the principles of applied behavior analysis.
-It will focus on assessment strategies, behavioral intervention strategies and change procedures, and methods of accountability in ABA interventions.
-In addition, focus will be placed on making decisions regarding treatment for individuals with a variety of challenges.
+This 45-hour graduate-level course will delve into the application of the concepts and principles of applied behavior analysis.
+It will focus on the current research on behavior assessment strategies, behavioral intervention strategies and change procedures, and methods of accountability in ABA interventions.
+This course covers BACB Fifth Edition Task List content areas: F: Behavior Assessment, G: Behavior-Change Procedures, and H: Selecting and Implementing Interventions.

-Prerequisites: ABA 0710
+Prerequisites: ABA 0711 and ABA 0712

-ABA 0730 Behavior Assessment Models in Applied Behavior (3 credits)
+ABA 0731 - Applied Behavior Analysis Assessment and Delivery Models (3 credits)

-This course will focus on conducting behavior analytic assessments in order to identify targets for behavior change programs.
-Additionally, the class with cover the variety of delivery models for services within the ABA model.
-Areas of focus will include the behavioral models of developmental disabilities, behavioral medicine, treatment of autism/developmental disabilities, organizational behavior management, and education.
-Principles and research in each area will be addressed and participants will employ a variety of strategies from each area in the course assignments.
+This 45-hour graduate-level course will focus on conducting behavior analytic assessments in order to identify targets for behavior change programs.
+Additionally, the class will explore the variety of delivery models for services within the ABA model.
+Specifically, the delivery models of behavioral medicine, treatment of autism/developmental disabilities, organizational behavior management, and education will be examined.
+This course covers BACB Fifth Edition Task List content areas F: Behavior Assessment, G: Behavior-Change Procedures, and H: Selecting and Implementing Interventions.

-Prerequisites: ABA 0710
+Prerequisites: ABA 0711 and ABA 0712

-ABA 0740 Evaluating Interventions in Applied Behavior Analysis (3 credits)
+ABA 0741 - Evaluating Interventions in Applied Behavior Analysis (3 credits)